-Restricted Lunch: Restricted Lunch (RL) is a vital part of the discipline process at Cook High School.
+Before School Detention / After School Detention: is a vital part of the discipline process at Cook High School.
 Tardiness or failure to report will result in additional consequences.
-Any student who is assigned RL will be expected to adhere to the following schedule and rules:
+Any student who is assigned detention will be expected to adhere to the following schedule and rules:

-- Report to the designated room by the assigned time. - Any student arriving late will receive an additional day of RL. - The RL administrator will organize students in a proper seating arrangement. - No sleeping or talking/communicating with other students at any time. - Students who choose to sit improperly will stand for the remainder of the time. - Students must bring academic assignments to work on during RL.
+- Report to the designated room by the assigned time. - Any student arriving late will not be allowed in. - The detention administrator will organize students in a proper seating arrangement. - No sleeping or talking/communicating with other students at any time. - Students who choose to sit improperly will stand for the remainder of the time. - Students must bring academic assignments to work on during detention.
 This should be treated as a study hall.
 ONLY ACADEMIC MATERIALS ARE ALLOWED!
 No newspapers, magazines, games, etc.